nadvolod/sauce-wdio-workshop/README.md

 ## WebdriverIO + Sauce Setup

-CB - ADD SETUP INSTRUCTIONS HERE

 - Sign up for a [Sauce Labs account](https://bit.ly/3OCzGKT)
 - Have `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` set in your `.env` file based on your credentials that can be obtained in https://app.saucelabs.com/user-settings
+- Set up WebdriverIO in your project through `npm init wdio@latest .` 🤖 WebdriverIO will guide you through it, make sure you select:
+  - `E2E Testing - of Web or Mobile Applications`
+  - `In the cloud using Sauce Labs`

 ## 🏋️‍♂️ 1st Test

-Go to `login.test.ts` and try `it('should fail with no input'`
+Go to `login.test.ts` and try `it('should fail with no input')`

 CB to show solution